timginker/wex/README.md

 coefficients.
 The related inference and forecast procedures can be carried out using the standard Kalman filter techniques.

-Here’s a slightly revised version for improved grammar and coherence:

 In this illustrative example, we use a dataset containing 10 monthly economic indicators covering the period from January 2000 to November 2021.
 All variables have been log-differenced, when necessary, to